on Saturday, September 8th, 2018.

 The aim of the conference is to promote research in political economy theory in the Great Lakes region, particularly by junior scholars.
 The University of Western Ontario hosted the inaugural conference in 2017, and Michigan State U hosted the second one in 2018.
 The intention is to host an annual conference, rotating over all interested institutions.

-The Third Annual Great Lakes Political Economy Theory conference will be hosted in 2019 by the Harris School of Public Policy, University of Chicago.
-Dates and other information will be announced by the Harris School in Spring 2019.2017 GLPETC Program.
+The Third Annual Great Lakes Political Economy Theory conference was held on September 14, 2019 at the Harris School of Public Policy, University of Chicago.
+Location and dates for the Fourth annual conference in 2020 will be announced here in Fall 2019.

 8.55am – 9.10am.
 Welcome and registration.